chocobearz/reversi/README.md

 ### My Python

-`PyJulia` has been used in order to interface the Julia environment though python.
+`PyJulia` has been used in order to interface the Julia environment through Python.
 For more info about the Julia language see [Chosen Language](#chosen-langauge).
-In order to be sure that the code is correctly dropping to the Julia environment rather than simply leveraging Julia code within the python environment a test was run.
-Both the `@` and `dot()` method of matrix multiplication were run within python, following a call to the Julia function `*`.
+In order to be sure that the code is correctly dropping to the Julia environment rather than simply leveraging Julia code within the Python environment a test was run.
+Both the `@` and `dot()` method of matrix multiplication were run within Python, following a call to the Julia function `*`.
 All were timed.
 As expected if we are correctly running within the Julia environment, the Julia function has much smaller run times.